miyamam/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 - **Name** your indexer as you want,  keep the schedule as **once**.
 The indexer is the job that connects the data source, the index and the schedule

-- Click the blue **Submit** button, and you will be redirected to the overview tab, where now you can see 1 index, 1 indexer and 1 data source (you may have to refresh your page).
+- Click the blue **OK** button, and you will be redirected to the overview tab, where now you can see 1 index, 1 indexer and 1 data source (you may have to refresh your page).

 ![Overview tab](../resources/images/lab-azure-search/redirect.png)